Life on earth: a natural history.

 London: Robert Jennings, 1831.
 Octavo, wood-engraved illustrations; finely bound by Ramage in plum morocco, spines elaborately gilt, sides with ornamental corner-pieces within rules, top edges gilt (spines faded), a superb set bound by John Ramage.
 A history of the strange and exotic collection of wild animals kept in the Tower.....
 More

-Columbia: University of Missouri Press, 2006.
+Kansas City: University of Missouri Press, 2006.
 Octavo, paperback, colour photographs, text illustrations.
 A personal, behind-the scenes look at modern zoos.
-From the day-to-day aspects of caring for some of the world's most exotic creatures to the role of zoos as field conservation organizations, saving wild things in wild places, this.....
+From the day-to-day aspects of caring for some of the world's most exotic creatures to the role of zoos as field conservation organizations, saving wild things in wild places.....
 More

 Collingwood: CSIRO Publishing, 2002.
 Octavo, publisher's cloth, illustrations.
 Covers the commercially important crustacean species - shrimps, prawns, lobsters and yabbies, listing over 1200 species known from Australian waters.
 The volume opens with a general introduction to the Malacostraca, giving an historical overview of the work on this group.
 The Catalogue.....
 More